nonchalantroy/kod/guide/README.md

 # Blood Type Diet

 Some food ingredients are good for some blood types, bad for others.
-See the file `data/food.dat`, the column A_S for example carries that ingredient's benefit status for blood type A (secretor).
-For details on secretor / non-secreators see `doc/details/btype/secretor.txt`.
+See the file `data/food.dat` for the whole list.
+The column A_S for example carries the ingredient's benefit status for blood type A (secretor).
+For non-secretor it would be A_NS.
+For details on secretor / non-secreators see the file `doc/details/btype/secretor.txt`.
+Sec status determination apparently requires a blood test but it is possible to guess it.
+For your blood type find a food item that has different statuses for sec / non-sec, and ask yourself if you like that food item.
+If the sec/non-sec statuses are NEUTRAL, AVOID and you like that food, it probably means you are a non-secretor.